 A powerhouse opener whose explosive batting rewrote World Cup record books and propelled New Zealand's white-ball teams to new heights.

-Martin Guptill announced himself to the cricketing world with a brutality that became his signature.
-A tall, imposing figure at the crease, he combined raw power with surprising agility, a product of his early years as a competitive roller hockey player.
-His career is punctuated by innings of breathtaking scale.
-In the 2015 Cricket World Cup quarter-final, he played what many consider the definitive knock of his life, an unbeaten 237 that demolished the West Indies and remains the highest individual score in World Cup history.
-For over a decade, he was the engine at the top of New Zealand's order, forming destructive partnerships and setting platforms that allowed the Black Caps to shed their conservative image.
-While his Test career had its challenges, his legacy is cemented in colored clothing, as a central figure in the era that saw New Zealand transform into a consistent, fearless force in limited-overs cricket, reaching two World Cup finals.
+Martin Guptill scored an unbeaten 237 against the West Indies in the 2015 Cricket World Cup quarter-final, the highest individual score in World Cup history.
+A tall, imposing figure at the crease, he combined raw power with surprising agility from his years as a competitive roller hockey player.
+For over a decade, he was the engine at the top of New Zealand's order, forming destructive partnerships that helped the Black Caps shed their conservative image.
+His Test career had challenges, but in limited-overs cricket he became a central figure in New Zealand's transformation into a consistent, fearless force, reaching two World Cup finals.

 1981–1996